Snowstorm may impact long-anticipated COVID-19 vaccine delivery

-CHICOPEE, Mass (WWLP) – This upcoming snowstorm has the potential to impact travel, and in true 2020 fashion, that means the delivery of the COVID-19 vaccines could be as well.
+CHICOPEE, Mass (WWLP) – The upcoming snowstorm has the potential to impact travel, and in true 2020 fashion, that means the delivery of the COVID-19 vaccines could be as well.

 UPS and FedEx are the main distributors for the COVID-19 vaccine.
 22News is told that both companies have meteorologists monitoring the situation and have a plan if the vaccines can’t be delivered.